Blowpipe (missile): Variants

 After requests from the Israeli and Brazilian navies for a submarine-launched weapon, Blowpipe was developed in a cluster of six missiles on a mast that could be raised from the submarine's conning tower.
-Known as "Submarine Launched Airflight Missile", or SLAM, the system was trialled on the World War II-era HMS Aeneas in 1972.
+Known as Submarine Launched Airflight Missile (SLAM), the system was trialled on the World War II-era HMS Aeneas in 1972.
 These were for a time installed on Israeli Gal class submarines but later removed.
 The Brazilians never installed the system.

-A four-round launcher similar to the one developed for SLAM was also considered for mounting on the M113 and FV103 Spartan, but it is unclear if either reached trials.
+A four-round launcher similar to the one developed for SLAM was also considered for mounting on the M113 and FV103 Spartan APC's, but it is unclear if either reached trials.
 The programmes were officially ended in June 1981.
 The basic concept was later re-introduced as the three-round "Lightweight Multiple Launchers" (LML) for Blowpipe or Javelin.
 A larger five-round mount was later offered as "Sea Javelin".

-In the 1970s, Northrop introduced a new MANPADS combining the Blowpipe missile with a semi-active laser guidance system into the competition that was ultimately won by the Raytheon FIM-92 Stinger.
+As part of the contract for a new portable SAM for the US Army, Northrop joined forces with Shorts to produce a version of Blowpipe with a laser seeker, which would automate missile guidance.
+This contract was won by the General Dynamics FIM-92 Stinger.
 This was the guidance system that was ultimately used by Starburst.